aws-samples/amazon-sagemaker-aws-greengrass-custom-timeseries-forecasting/README.md

 Read on in the next section called *Deployment steps* for instructions on AWS account preparation, CloudFormation template deployment, and interactions that walkthrough the solution.

+### How much does it cost?

+The combined compute resources (EC2, SageMaker) provisioned by this solution cost up to $0.50 per hour.
+There are one-time charges for IoT metered use that total about $0.25.
+We recommend following the clean up steps once you've finished evaluating the solution, or at least stopping the compute resources when not in use.

 ## Deployment steps

 ### Prerequisites